bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

 {% endhighlight %}

 ## Using RDRAND and RDSEED
 The RDRAND and RDSEED instructions may be called as shown below.
 The size of the operand register determines whether 16-, 32- or 64-bit random numbers are returned.
-If the carry flag is set after a DRNG instruction it means a random number wasn't available yet and the software should retry if a random number is required.
+If the carry flag is zero after a DRNG instruction it means a random number wasn't available yet and the software should retry if a random number is still required.

-Similar to a splitmix64_stateless generator, rdseed64 may be used to seed RNGs:
+Similar to a splitmix64_stateless generator, the rdseed64 generator below may be used to seed RNGs:
 {% highlight c++ %}
 //!
 Stateless [0,2^64) splitmix64 by Daniel Lemire https://github.com/lemire/testingRNG .
 Useful for seeding RNGs.
 ALWAYS_INLINE uint64_t splitmix64_stateless(const uint64_t index) {// 1.3 ns on local.